xls69/lutris-gtasa-essentials/README.md

 -------------------------------------------------------------------------------------------------------------------------------------

-I don't have rights for any of these mods nor files, all copyrights goes to their autors, I'm just making it work on Lutris with Wine.
+I don't have rights for any of these mods or files too, all copyrights go to their authors.
+I'm just making it work on Lutris with Wine.

-Big thx for Junior_Djjr and MixMods for repacking all these mods.
+Big thanks to Junior_Djjr and MixMods for repacking all these mods.